Beer Hall Putsch

+The putsch began on the evening of 8 November, when Hitler and a contingent of approximately six hundred Sturmabteilung (SA) members marched on the beer hall Bürgerbräukeller, where Gustav Ritter von Kahr—the Minister-President of Bavaria who had banned some of Hitler's previous planned gatherings—was delivering a speech.
+As the SA surrounded the hall, Hitler entered, fired a shot into the ceiling, and claimed that the Bavarian government had been overthrown and that the national revolution had begun.
+The following day, approximately two thousand Nazis marched on the Feldherrnhalle, in the city centre, but were confronted by a police cordon, which resulted in the deaths of 15 Nazis, four police officers, and one bystander.
 Hitler escaped immediate arrest and was spirited off to safety in the countryside.
 After two days, he was arrested and charged with treason.

 The putsch brought Hitler to the attention of the German nation for the first time and generated front-page headlines in newspapers around the world.
-His arrest was followed by a 24-day trial, which was widely publicised and gave him a platform to express his nationalist sentiments to the nation.
+His arrest was followed by a 24-day trial, which was widely publicised and gave him a platform to express his nationalist sentiments.
 Hitler was found guilty of treason and sentenced to five years in Landsberg Prison, where he dictated Mein Kampf to fellow prisoners Emil Maurice and Rudolf Hess.
 On 20 December 1924, having served only nine months, Hitler was released.
 Once released, Hitler redirected his focus towards obtaining power through legal means rather than by revolution or force, and accordingly changed his tactics, further developing Nazi propaganda.

 Background

 In the early 20th century, many of the larger cities of southern Germany had beer halls, where hundreds, and sometimes thousands, of people would socialise in the evenings, drink beer and participate in political and social debates.
 Such beer halls also became the hosts of occasional political rallies.
 One of Munich's largest beer halls was the Bürgerbräukeller, which became the site where the putsch began.

 After the Treaty of Versailles, which ended World War I, Germany declined as a major European power.
 Like many Germans of the period, Hitler, who had fought in the German Army but still held Austrian citizenship at the time, believed the treaty to be a betrayal, with the country having been "stabbed in the back" by its own government, particularly as the German Army was popularly thought to have been undefeated in the field.
 For the defeat, Hitler scapegoated civilian leaders, Jews and Marxists, later called the "November Criminals".